-Recently Spotify published a post titled Amplifying Artist Input in Your Personalized Recommendations, annoucnging a new “experiment”, the jist of which means allowing artists to enjoy a boost in algorithmic playlists in exchange for a payout cut.
+Recently Spotify published a post titled Amplifying Artist Input in Your Personalized Recommendations, announcing a new “experiment”, the gist of which means allowing artists to enjoy a boost in algorithmic playlists in exchange for a payout cut.
 The official post is quite vague on the details, with no mention of exactly what kind of Spotify promotion you’d be getting for how much of a payout cut.
-Indeed, Spotify having no shortage of criticism for their dire payouts to artists, are simoultaneously the undisputed champion for music discovery.
-Which is why we thought it would be the perfect topic to discuss with some artists and learn how they’re planning to approach the upcoming feature.
+Indeed, Spotify has no shortage of criticism for their dire payouts to artists, are simultaneously the undisputed champion for music discovery.
+This is why I thought it would be the perfect topic to discuss with some artists and learn how they’re planning to approach the upcoming feature.

 “The algorithmic playlist feature on Spotify is of course an individual choice.
 For me, it’s something I would seriously consider as reaching a wider audience is my priority, not necessarily financial gain.
 We all know 40,000 songs per day are uploaded to Spotify and regardless of the quality of songwriting and production standing out from the crowd is getting more and more difficult.
 I think it’s something that if done strategically could work in building a following but I also think the priority for the streaming services should be paying a better flat rate to everyone rather than finding another way to make more for themselves.”

 “To be honest, I wonder how the major companies still survive in the business.
-And in fact, still rule the music business.
-We see how independent artist get signed as soon as they make it big.
+And in fact, continue to rule the music business.
+We see how independent artists get signed as soon as they make it big.
 In my opinion, that’s because they make things a lot easier for the artist.

-We’ve all have watched how our “jobs” got progressively multidisciplinary.
+We’ve all watched how our “jobs” got progressively multidisciplinary.
 Today, it’s no longer enough to be singing, writing, or mixing.
 You need the whole pack to be successful.
-Not to mention photos, videos and of course music & Spotify promotion.
+Not to mention photos, videos, and of course music & Spotify promotion.